mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ###Decision Tree

-The first predictive model I like to start with a basic decision tree, since it's robust to feature scaling.
+The first predictive model I like to start with is a basic decision tree, since it's robust to feature scaling.
 Here we'll use the model mainly as a benchmark to gauge the quality of other models.

-Because of the size of the data we'll be using I also want to adjust the default training Controls.
+Because of the size of the data set I also want to adjust the default training controls to 4-fold Cross Validation.

 ```r